Turkey, one of the countries most exposed to false information: President Erdogan - ExBulletin

 Turkey, one of the countries most exposed to false information: President Erdogan

-Turkey is one of the countries most exposed to fake news as disinformation spreads as a challenge during the digitalization process, President Recep Tayyip Erdogan said on Friday.
+ANKARA: Turkey is one of the countries most exposed to fake news as disinformation spreads as a challenge during the digitalization process, President Recep Tayyip Erdogan (pictures) said Friday.

 Erdogan said that great transformations are happening in communication tools and information sources with digitalization, adding that information pollution and disinformation are spreading as the two most marked challenges of the current period.